nusmodifications/minimalist-ivle/README.md

 2. `chmod -R 755 public_html`
 3. Access via `{http, https}://sunfire.comp.nus.edu.sg/~user/`

-##Contributing

-Contributions welcome.
+##Contributions Welcome

+3 easy steps:

+1. Fork the repo.
+2. Push a change to your own repo.
+3. Send a Pull Request!

 The overarching aim of this project is to turn IVLE into something usable.
+You should open an issue before starting to work on something just in case someone is already planning to do the same thing.

 Several things on the todo list: